 "Natural Commitment photo exhibition offers a unique and rare glimpse into a distant and beautiful country that UPM has a special relationship with.
 The photographs are more than documentation of UPM's 25 years of operations in Uruguay.
 They show the beauty of rural Uruguay and its people, celebrating the positive developments we have achieved working together in the local communities", says Elisa Nilsson, Vice President, Brand and Communications, UPM.

-Visit www.upmbiofore.fi to see opening dates and hours for the Uruguay photo exhibition.
+Visit biofore.upm.fi (in Finnish) to see opening dates and hours for the Uruguay photo exhibition.

 For further information please contact: